isomerpages/agd-corp/pages/faq.md

 a better place through Finance.</p>
 <h4>What services does AGD provide?</h4>
 <p>AGD offers a comprehensive range of solutions and services that helps
-transform public sector finance, from strengthening our role as steward of public finance, providing value-adding financial systems to developing public sector financial capabilities.</p>
+transform public sector finance.
+These include strengthening our role as steward of public finances, providing value-adding financial systems, and developing public sector financial capabilities.</p>
 <h1>Career with AGD</h1>
 <h4>How do I apply for a job in AGD?</h4>
 <p>Applications for AGD’s job openings can be done through&nbsp;<a href="https://www.careers.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Careers@Gov</a>.</p>